Do not fret if you see your Orchid flowers falling off after the season’s first bloom, as it could be a natural occurrence.

 - Remove the green spikes by cutting an inch above the node below the lowest bloom.

-- Similarly, remove the brown spike by snipping it all the way to the plant’s base.
+- Then, cut the brown or yellow spike by snipping it all the way to the plant’s base.

-- If there are two spikes in a plant, prune off one spike at the base of the plant.
+- If there are 2 spikes in a plant, prune off one spike at the base of the plant.

 - Meanwhile, cut the second spike at an inch above the node below the nethermost flower.

-- Collect all the spent spikes in a bucket and dispose of them by torching or composting.
+- Collect all the spent spikes in a bucket and burn or compost them.

 Take reference from the video to get an insight into the process!

-Usually, it may take around two to six months before your Orchid can bear flowers again after resting.
+Usually, it may take around 5-6 months for your Orchid to bear flowers again after dormancy.

 However, it depends on how you nurse the plant, as it all comes down to the primary care requirements.

-- Provide your Orchid plant with daily filtered sunlight of 2 to 6 hours, depending on the variety.
+- Provide your Orchid plant with daily filtered sunlight of 2-6 hours.

-- Prepare a well-draining and moisture-retaining potting blend using pine bark, moss, perlite, coco fiber, etc.
+- Prepare a well-draining and moisture-retaining potting blend using pine bark, sphagnum moss, organic perlite, coco fiber, etc.

-- Keep pH levels between 5.5 and 6.
-You can add lime extract to raise the pH or add citric acid to lower the pH values.
+- Keep pH levels between 5.5 and 6 using lime extract or citric acid.

 Trick your Orchid to bloom early after pruning.
 Keep it in a room set at 10°C lower than its usual temperature requirement at night, straight for 3-4 weeks.

-- Avoid using urea fertilizer.
-Instead, aim for a balanced blend of NPK 20-20-20 of full strength once every month.
+- Aim for a balanced blend of NPK 20-20-20 every month during growing seasons.

-- You can also ply the same blend but with half the strength and apply once a week during the growing season.
+- You can also ply for the same blend but with half the strength and apply it weekly.

-- Cater Orchids with nitrogen feed once a month in winter.
+- Cater Orchids with nitrogen feed monthly during winter.

-- Repot Orchids once a year or two when the roots cram the pot and escape from the topsoil or drainage holes.
+- Repot Orchids every 1-2 years when the roots protrude from the drainage holes.

-- Aim for a pot 1 or 2 inches larger than the previous container while repotting.
+- Aim for a pot 1-2 inches larger than the previous container while repotting.

-- Use neem oil for removing pests or disease infections once in 28 days.
-For repotted plants, spray once every 14 days until its growth.
+- For repotted plants, spray every 14 days until its growth.

 From Editorial Team